eTech-Source/commerce-karma-components-light/README.md

 - `apiKey?` If the API key is valid then the same passed API key will be returned back.
 - `response?`If the API key is valid then a response object will be returned.
 - `error?` If any errors take place during the validation process (including an invalid key) then an `Error` object will be returned.

+## Deep dive on components
+### injectCustomer
+Inject one or many customers into your application.

+#### Props
+- `filters: {name?: string, email?: string, city?: string}`: An optional  property allowing for custom filtering of customers.
+- The `email` field is the only exact matching field, the others do not filter customers.

+#### Built in behavior
+- When the query string is appended to the url the display customer(s).
+Query params include: `CK-name, CK-email, CK-city`.
+- The `CK-email` field is the only exact matching field, the others do not filter customers.
+- If `CK-email` or the `email` filters is not specified **nothing** will be returned.
+- If all filters or query params are specified and the customer still doesn't exist the customer will automatically be added to Commerce Karma.

+### injectReviews
+Render a customer with a list of up to three of their most recent reviews.

+#### Props
+- `filters: {name?: string, email?: string, city?: string}`: An optional  property allowing for custom filtering of customers.
+- The `email` field is the only exact matching field, the others do not filter customers.

+#### Built in behavior
+- When the query string is appended to the url the display customer(s).
+Query params include: `CK-name, CK-email, CK-city`.
+- The `CK-email` field is the only exact matching field, the others do not filter customers.
+- If `CK-email` or the `email` filters is not specified **nothing** will be returned.
+- Change card to only show a write review button.

 Excited to see how you use these!